BMW X5 review - Engines, performance and drive

 On the road, the xDrive30d and xDrive40i benefit from standard air suspension to keep things serene and comfortable – especially on the motorway.
 It’s incredibly quiet and relaxing to drive, and both offer enough punch for fast overtakes should the need arise.

 The new xDrive45e plug-in hybrid, while still delivering impressive levels of performance, also has a pure electric range of up to 54 miles - providing improved levels of efficiency and lower emissions.

-The sporty M50d is no longer on sale, although its petrol sibling, the M50i, provides huge performance, aggressive styling and is the flagship model within the standard range, short of the X5
+The sporty M50d is no longer on sale, although its petrol sibling, the M50i, provides huge performance, aggressive styling and is the flagship model within the standard range.

 All variants feature the same super-smooth eight-speed auto gearbox, and a 4x4 drivetrain that sends more torque to the rear wheels in order to emphasise the sporty driving feel.
 The resulting experience is not as engaging as in a Porsche 4x4, but offers more reward to the driver than most SUV rivals.
 There’s a Professional option pack that adds four-wheel steering, although we found this a little inconsistent in its responses, which reduced the driving pleasure.